 Zionism implies nothing more than the right of the Jewish people to self-determination in part of their ancient homeland.
 And, as anyone who has walked down a street in Jerusalem knows, Israelis come in all colors, including black Jews from Africa and brown Jews from India and Pakistan.

 Last week, the United Nations sponsored another Durban conference.
-Three dozen nations boycotted rather than participate in one more festival of Israel-bashing and anti-Semitism.
+Three dozen nations boycotted rather than participated in one more festival of Israel-bashing and anti-Semitism.
 Many of the nations that did attend are egregious abusers of fundamental human rights.

 The U.N.
 General Assembly was in session last week, too, and among those speaking was the newly appointed foreign minister of the Islamic Republic of Iran, Hossein Amir Abdollahian.
 He utilized both new and old slanders, saying he was “honored to announce that my nation’s willpower is dedicated to the total elimination of all forms of racial discrimination, including apartheid and Zionism.”
 In other words, Tehran’s goal is the “elimination” of Israel.
 Its nuclear weapons development program is the means envisioned to realize that goal.